cwebbtw/pyRCX/README.md

 A pure python IRCX (https://www.ietf.org/archive/id/draft-pfenning-irc-extensions-04.txt) server originally written with Python 2.3

+## Documentation

+Documentation is currently limited and needs to be improved:

+### Backwards compatibility

+Clients that do not send IRCX will be treated as IRCII compatibility.

+### User modes supported

+Standard user modes for IRCX should be supported however additional modes are also supported.

+abAfghiInoOpPrwzX

+(documentation should include the behaviour for each mode)

+### Channel modes supported

+Standard channel modes for IRCX should be supported however additional modes are also supported.

+aAbcCdefGhikKlmMnNopPqQrRsStTuvwxXZ

+(documentation should include the behaviour for each mode)

+### Properties supported

+Prop supports channel properties of:

+- CLIENT
+- HOSTKEY
+- LAG
+- LANGUAGE
+- MEMBERKEY
+- ONJOIN
+- ONPART
+- OWNERKEY
+- RESET
+- SUBJECT
+- TOPIC

+### Access supported

+Access supports add, deny, list and clear at channel, user and server levels:

+- VOICE
+- GRANT
+- HOST
+- OWNER

+Additional REGISTER access is provided with a founder mode which diverts from the IRCX rfc but provides a mechanism for a registered channel to be assigned to a registered nickname.

+### NickServ

+This server supports nickserv and has the following behaviour

+- REGISTER
+- IDENTIFY
+- GHOST
+- INFO
+- DROP
+- GROUP/UNGROUP
+- SET
+- DEFCON
+- IPLOCK

+Note that ChanServ is not supported and should not be required given ACCESS and PROP.

 ## Usage

 Run the main file to start the server